sciZer0/7/v/README.md

 * proposal to appoint a person (possibly anonymous) to the position of Contributor
 * proposal to dismiss a person (possibly anonymous) from the position of Contributor

-Voting on each proposal lasts 30 days (6,480,000 slots, each Slot is 0.4 second).

-<h1>9 &nbsp Competitive Quadratic Voting</h1>

-On the Vote blockchain, there is Competitive Quadratic Voting, a specific voting system.

-The "competitive" word means that on each proposal, competitive Voters may place their bets simultaneously: some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

-> <b>The best decisions must overcome the Voting Power of rivals</b>.

-For example, while voting on a proposal — on appointing a certain person (Public Address) to the position of Contributor — some number of Voters may be placing their FOR bets, and simultaneously, some number of Voters may be placing their AGAINST bets.

-The "quadratic" word, in its turn, means that the Voting Power of each bet is calculated as a square root of the number of tokens.

-For example,

-* if Voter’s bet is 1 Hand, the Voting Power of this bet is 1
-* if Voter’s bet is 100 Hands, the Voting Power of this bet is 10
-* if Voter’s bet is 1,000,000 Hands, the Voting Power of this bet is 1,000

-and so on.

-At the last Slot (during each voting), the Voting Power of all the FOR bets are summarized and the Voting Power of all the AGAINST bets are also summarized.

-Plus, each decision is made by a margin of at least 15% – in other words, the Mandatory Margin is 15%.

-For example, if a vote on a certain proposal has accumulated in total:

-* FOR: 3,500,000,000 Voting Power<br>

-* AGAINST: 3,000,000,000 Voting Power

-then,

-<p>the Voting Margin is 16.67%<br>
-(3,500,000,000 / 3,000,000,000 - 1) * 100 = 16.67</p>

-and,

-16.67% > 15%.

-Since the Voting Margin of 16.67% is more than the Mandatory Margin of 15%, the decision is made.

-Additionally, in order for a vote to be valid, it must meet the required 5% voter turnout.